Initiative 77: Attempted congressional intervention

 On July 11, 2018, Mark Meadows and Gary Palmer, both Republican members of the U.S. House of Representatives, introduced an amendment to the federal spending bill for 2019 to block Initiative 77 from taking effect, the day after the D.C.
 Council announced its intention to repeal the initiative.
 Congress can control the D.C. budget since it is allocated through the federal budget; the amendment stated that "none of the funds made available under [the budget] may be used by the District of Columbia government to carry out [Initiative 77]".
 Several councillors spoke out against the congressional amendment, including some of those that supported the repeal effort.
 Eleanor Holmes Norton, the district's nonvoting representative in Congress, also spoke out against the amendment.
 The amendment did not appear in the final enacted budget bill.

 Initiative 82

-In 2022, a nearly identical Initiative 82 was approved for the November 8, 2022 election.
-It appears to have a better chance of going into effect if approved by voters.
+A nearly identical ballot initiative known as Initiative 82 was passed by voters in the November 8, 2022 election.
+It went into effect on May 1, 2023 and will eliminate the District of Columbia's tipped wage on July 1, 2027.